cooperhammond/irs/README.md

-# Ingenious Redistribution System
+# Ironic Redistribution System
 [![License: GNU](https://img.shields.io/badge/License-GNU-yellow.svg)](http://www.gnu.org/licenses/gpl.html)
 [![PyPI](https://img.shields.io/badge/PyPi-Python_3.x-blue.svg)](https://pypi.python.org/pypi/irs)

 <em>Now with working album art!</em>

+<em>Downloading of Spotify playlists coming soon!</em>

-An ingenious program to download audio from youtube and then parse metadata for the downloaded file.
+An ironically named program to download audio from youtube and then parse metadata for the downloaded file.
 ___

+### Why the name?
+As an acronym, it spells IRS.
+I think this is breathtakingly hilarious because the Internal Revenue Service (also the IRS) takes away, while my program gives.
+I'm so funny.
+You can tell that I'll get laid in college.

 ### Usage and Examples
 To download a specific song, you'll want to use the `-s` flag:
 ```